coelhucas/lucascoelho.dev/_posts/2018-03-31-godot-and-json-intro.md

 {% endhighlight %}

 *Observations:*
-1. `for child in get_children():` Considering that all the objects are childs of this manager
+1. {% highlight swift %}for child in get_children():{% endhighlight %} Considering that all the objects are childs of this manager
-2. `if child.is_in_group("localizable"):` And are part of the "localizable" group
+2. {% highlight swift %}if child.is_in_group("localizable"):{% endhighlight %} And are part of the "localizable" group
-3. `child.text = json[str(child.get_name())]` Notice that here I'm using the Node name and turning into a string, which is equals the json's respective key.
+3. {% highlight swift %}child.text = json[str(child.get_name())]{% endhighlight %} Notice that here I'm using the Node name and turning into a string, which is equals the json's respective key.

 Our localization system is already working.
-Now, we just need to use after this *for* a ``file.close()``, because we didn't need this processing anymore unless we set the language again.
+Now, we just need to use after this *for* a {% highlight swift %}file.close(){% endhighlight %}, because we didn't need this processing anymore unless we set the language again.

 Well, I think it's way better the *CSV* files.
 What do you think?